HansGungadeen/TaskFlow---Task-Management-System/progress-log.md

 - Team task assignment and member access control
 - Assign tasks to specific team members
 - Filter tasks by assignee
+- Edit tasks directly in team detail view
+- View and manage subtasks within team interface
+- Seamless navigation between task views

+### Team Communication
+- Team inbox for team-wide messages
+- Link messages to specific tasks for context
+- Multi-task linking in a single message
+- Visual chips for task selection
+- Automatic task selection when navigating from task views
+- Contextual discussion of multiple tasks in a single thread

 ### Comments and Mentions
 - Comment on tasks with rich text support